+Figure 14.
+Processing time per data item for the various LLM and embedding combinations.

-Overall, the Ada-002 + Gpt3.5-turbo combination performed the best.
-This combination outperformed on several performance metrics, including accuracy, answer relevance, and contextual precision, and was also the fastest in terms of processing time.
-On the other hand, the KR-SBERT + Gpt3.5-turbo combination also recorded very fast processing times, making it a useful alternative.
-The results of these analyses provide important information for selecting the optimal model by comparing the performance and processing time of different model combinations, which can help identify the model combination that can achieve optimal performance and efficiency at the same time.
+Overall, Ada-002 + Gpt3.5-Turbo obtained the best performance, outperforming others across several performance metrics, including accuracy, answer relevance, and contextual precision, and exhibited the second lowest processing time.
+Moreover, the KR-SBERT + Gpt3.5-Turbo combination exhibited the lowest processing time, suggesting that it a useful alternative.
+These results provide important information for selecting the optimal model by comparing the performances and processing times of different model combinations, and can help identify the model combination that can simultaneously offer optimal performance and efficiency.

 4. Discussion

-Authors should discuss the results and how they can be interpreted from the perspective of previous studies and of the working hypotheses.
-The findings and their implications should be discussed in the broadest context possible.
-Future research directions may also be highlighted.

 5. Conclusions

-In this work, we developed an information retrieval system for personalized datasets using an efficient RAG approach.
-RAG combines the LLM's parameterized knowledge with non-parameterized external knowledge to mitigate the hallucination problem, and cites sources to increase output transparency and user trust.
-RAG can be customized for specific domains by indexing relevant text corpora.
+In this study, we developed an information-retrieval system for LLMs from personalized datasets using an efficient RAG approach.
+RAG combines the parameterized knowledge of LLMs with non-parameterized external knowledge to mitigate the hallucination problem and cite sources to increase output transparency and user trust.
+RAG can be customized for specific domains by indexing the relevant text corpora.

-In this study, we built a personalized database and designed the RAG approach to optimize data privacy and accuracy while minimizing economic costs, i.e., the latest personal information is updated in the database without retraining the language model, and the latest search history is retained to enable a personalized question and answer system.
+Additionally, we built a personalized database and designed an RAG approach to optimize data privacy and accuracy while minimizing costs.
+The latest personal information was updated in the database without retraining the LLMs and the search history was retained to develop a personalized QA system.

-Existing databases can be leveraged as an extension of the LLM's knowledge, eliminating the need to retrain or fine-tune sensitive personal and workplace information.
-And the database is updated in real time, including documents that can be modified or deleted by individuals.
-This ensures that the most up-to-date information is consistently tracked.
+Existing databases can be leveraged as extensions of LLM knowledge, eliminating the need to retrain or fine-tune them on sensitive personal and workplace information.
+The database is updated in real-time and includes documents that can be modified or deleted by individuals, thereby ensuring consistent tracking and update of information.

-The proposed RAG-based system shows good performance in accuracy, response relevance, and context relevance with the RAGAS framework.
-However, the performance of context recall is rather low, which is a topic to be improved in the future.
-This means that the experiment verified the deficiencies of the LLM response system combined with the RAG pipeline, which shows the difficulty of utilizing contextual information.
-However, it can be overcome by using generalized hallucinations and updating the latest information.
+The proposed RAG-based system demonstrated good performance in terms of accuracy, response relevance, and context relevance within the RAGAs framework.
+However, context-recall score was rather low, which will be addressed in future studies.
+Thus, the experiment verified the deficiencies of LLM response systems combined with the RAG pipeline, demonstrating the difficulty of using contextual information.
+However, this limitation can be overcome by using generalized hallucinations and updating the models with the latest information.

 6. Patents